Taliban: Islamic Emirate of Afghanistan (2021–present)

-On the other hand, the Ministry of Women's Affairs has been closed and its building is the new home of Ministry for the Propagation of Virtue and the Prevention of Vice.
-According to Anderson, some women still employed by the government are "being forced to sign in at their jobs and then go home, to create the illusion of equity"; and the appointment of ethnic minorities has been dismissed by an "adviser to the Taliban" as tokenism.
+The Ministry of Women's Affairs was closed, and its building repurposed to house the Ministry for the Propagation of Virtue and the Prevention of Vice.
+According to Jon Lee Anderson, some women who remained formally employed by the government were required to sign in at their offices but then return home, a practice intended to create the appearance of gender equity.
+Anderson also reported that the appointment of ethnic minorities to government positions was described by a Taliban adviser as tokenistic.
+In response to international criticism over the lack of diversity in government appointments, the Taliban named an ethnic Hazara as deputy health minister and an ethnic Tajik as deputy trade minister.